Innovative and Flexible Curriculum

 The art history faculty are active researchers who believe in the importance of student responsibility.
 Art history majors will be challenged to build intellectual muscles in classrooms led by professionals who are up-to-date in their knowledge and pedagogies.

-Dr. Kirstin Ringelberg, Professor, specializes in modern and contemporary art and visual culture.
+(On sabbatical for 2023-2024) Dr. Kirstin Ringelberg, Professor, specializes in modern and contemporary art and visual culture.
 Ringelberg’s book Redefining Gender in American Impressionist Studio Painting: Work Place/Domestic Space was recently reprinted in paperback, and they have published journal articles and book chapters in art history, cultural studies, visual studies, and feminist venues.
 In 2020, Ringelberg co-edited a special themed issue New Work in Transgender Art and Visual Culture Studies for the Journal of Visual Culture, in which they also co-authored the introduction “Prismatic views: a look at the growing field of transgender art and visual culture studies”.
 They have also published and presented nationally and internationally on 19th-century and contemporary American, French, and Japanese art and art historiography.
 In 2008, Ringelberg received the Elon College Excellence in Teaching Award and in 2013, Ringelberg received the Elon College Excellence in Service/Leadership award.
 They also received the university’s only full-year, full-pay sabbatical for 2016-2017.

 Dr. Evan A. Gatti, Professor, specializes in medieval art with a focus on 11th-century art commissioned by bishops in connection and conflict with the Ottonian and Salian Empires.
 Gatti was the co-editor for Envisioning the Bishop: Images and the Episcopacy in the Middle Ages with Sigrid Danielson (Brepols 2014).
 Gatti and Danielson also co-authored a bibliography on Art in Italy for Oxford Bibliographies Online – Medieval Studies (2012).
 Gatti has a co-authored book chapter on the Quedlinburg Casket in press (with Eliza Garrison) as well as an article on the portraits of Sigebert of Minden.
 Gatti is currently at work on a project concerned with concepts of facsimile and historiography with a focus on the rotulus featuring scenes from the Acts of the Apostles held in the Archivio Capitolare in Vercelli.
 She is a founding member and former president of EPISCOPUS: The Society for the Study of Bishops & the Secular Clergy in the Middle Ages and works closely with the Power of the Bishop Conference for whom she is co-editing recent conference proceedings.
 At Elon, Gatti is the coordinator for Elon’s Art History program and a new minor in Museum Studies and Public History.
 She served as the Associate Director of the Elon Core Curriculum from 2014-2019.
 In 2009, Gatti received the Elon College Excellence in Service/Leadership Award.
 In 2012, she received the Student Government Association’s Gerald F. Francis Award for Outstanding Faculty Member, and in 2019, she was awarded Elon College Excellence in Mentoring Award.

-Professor Miranda L. Elston, assistant professor, specializes in the art, architectural, and visual culture of sixteenth-century Europe and the Atlantic world.
+Dr. Miranda L. Elston, assistant professor, specializes in the art, architectural, and visual culture of sixteenth-century Europe and the Atlantic world.
 Currently a Ph.D. candidate in the final year of her doctoral work at UNC-Chapel Hill, her dissertation explores the theme of early Tudor experience and perception of architectural space through literary and pictorial examples.
 Miranda has previously worked as a consultant researcher and digital developer for Local Projects, adjunct instruction at Parsons School of Design, and a Learning Coach at UNC.
 Forthcoming is her book chapter, “A Moralistic Journey: The Tabula Cebes as an Architectural and Spatial Allegory in Sixteenth-Century Basel,” in A Gateway to the Book: The Art of the Frontispiece in Early Modern Europe (2021).
 She previously published in 2019 an article “Holy Things: Dürer’s Feast of the Holy Rosary in the Rudolfine Court,” Carae: An Australasian Journal of Medieval and Early Modern Studies, Vol 5, for which she won best prize recipient.
 In 2017 she published a book chapter, “Hilliard’s Miniatures: Enacted Desire within the Elizabethan Court,” in European Portrait Miniatures: Artists, Functions and CollectionsInternational symposium of the Tansey Miniatures Foundation and article “Persuasive Interior: Reconstructing the Whitehall Palace Privy Chamber” in Chronika, Institute for European and Mediterranean Archaeology.
 She has presented her work at conferences both nationally and internationally.
 Miranda has additionally been the recipient of the Visiting Scholar Award at Yale Center for British Art, Thomas F. Ferdinand Summer Research Fellowship, Maynard Adams Fellow for the Public Humanities, Research Support Grant from the Paul Mellon Center for Studies in British Art, travel funding through the UNC Program in Medieval and Early Modern Studies, and Kress Fellowship for Applied Research.

 Since 2003, Elon’s art history program sponsors a speaker series that has brought world-renowned art historians to campus.
 With four talks scheduled per year, the series gives students an opportunity to interact with the major scholars in the field.
 The upcoming speaker for Spring 2018 is La Tanya Autry, “Reform or Revolution: Centering Social Justice in Museums.”
 Past speakers include Timon Screech, Norman Bryson, Terry Smith, Carol Duncan, Barbara Abou-el-Haj, Frank K. Lord, esq., Rebecca Brown, Carol Mattusch, John Neff, Gennifer Weisenfeld, Rebecca Martin Nagy, Dorothy Verkerk, Judith Rodenbeck, Rachael Ziady DeLue, David M. Lubin, Mary D. Sheriff, James Elkins, and Jaroslav Folda.